interacsean/errable/README.md

 ---

-Errable is a suite of functions to help logical flow and error control, while maintaining type safety and encouraging consistent and flat programming.
+Errable is a suite of functions to help conditional logical flow and dealing with exceptions, while maintaining type safety and encouraging consistent and flat programming.

- - Designed to be compatible in promise .then chains, or your favourite pipeline
+ - Designed to be compatible in promise .then chains, or your favourite functional pipeline (e.g. lodash / ramda)
  - Retains type information for error states (unlike rejected Promises)
  - Improved flow-control over promises (as per the Fluture library)
- - Interface uses simplified, untuitive terms (not so much with Fluture)
+ - Interface uses simplified, intuitive terms (not so much with Fluture!)

-Errable reflects the philosophy of a monad library, without requiring you to know what they are or how to use them; we've translated the traditional mathemathical terms to an intuitive interface for easy onboarding.
+Errable reflects the philosophy of a monad library, without requiring you to know what the heck a monad is or how to use them; we've translated the traditional mathemathical terms to an intuitive interface for easy onboarding.

 ## Installing